Learn-Together-Pro/ComputerScience/dbms/questions.md

 ###

 - Can foreign key refer non-primary key?
 When?
+Yes, if it has unique constraint
 - Can unqiue cooumn have duplicates?
 When?
+Only nulls.
 - Can foreign key refer nullable key?
+Yes
 - Can primary key field be changed?